On weakly hyperbolic iterated functions systems: Proof of Theorem

 exists for every $\sigma \in \Om$ and $x \in X$, does not depend on $x$ and is uniform on $\sigma$ and $x\in X$.

-\begin{remark} In \cite{BV1} (for instance) there is the notion of point fibered IFS, wich is a weaker version of property P$^*$, since it do not require the limit to be uniform on $\si\in\Om$ and $x\in X$. \end{remark}
+\begin{remark} In \cite{BV1} (for instance) there is the notion of point fibered IFS, which is a weaker version of property P$^*$, since it do not require the limit to be uniform on $\si\in\Om$ and $x\in X$. \end{remark}